 Apple’s now-discontinued Aperture is excellent for the preparation of books, print items and slide shows, but Lightroom works best for the actual cataloguing of Photoshop images, some of which can be upwards of 1 gig in file size with Smart Objects, Adjustment Layers, etc., all required to allow for non-destructive image editing.
 Photoshop is also wonderful for creating stacks of images and mosaics/panoramas, such as some of the Milky Way panoramas in my Deep-Sky: Milky Way Gallery.
 I also use PTGui software for panorama stitching of all-sky scenes taken with ultra wide lenses.

 For lots more tips and techniques on astrophotography with DSLR cameras, see Chapter 13 of my book The Backyard Astronomer’s Guide — it contains extensive instructions on getting started in astrophotography.

-Also, my new multi-touch ebook How to Photograph and Process Nightscapes and Time-Lapses, contains 400 pages of tips, techniques and tutorials on this exciting area of astrophotography.
-It is available exclusively through the Apple iBookstore for Macs and iPads.
+Also, my multi-touch eBook How to Photograph and Process Nightscapes and Time-Lapses, contains 500 pages of tips, techniques and tutorials on this exciting area of astrophotography.
+It is available exclusively through the Apple iBook Store for Macs and iPads.

 Thanks for looking and reading!